gabivaleriano/defend-prognosis/README.md

 ## SHAP_summaryplot

-Contains all codes used to generate summary of importance with feature effects, plots used SHAP library.
+Contains all codes used to generate summary of importance with feature effects, plots use SHAP library.